witnet/documentation/smart-contracts/witnet-randomness-oracle/randomness-contract.md

   {% endhint %}

   {% hint style="success" %}
-  And therefore, depending on the time-response constraints of your own app, the Witnet Randomness Oracle becomes the cheapest side-chain mechanism to generate reliable randomness in the whole crypto arena (💣).
+  And therefore, depending on the time-response constraints of your own app, the Witnet Randomness Oracle becomes the cheapest EVM-agnostic mechanism to generate reliable randomness in the whole crypto arena (💣).
   {% endhint %}

 In a nutshell, by using a `WitnetRandomness` instance, you just need to care for requesting and paying for new randomness at any given time (i.e. `randomize() payable`), and eventually fetching the Witnet-provided randomness value (i.e. `isRandomized(uint256)`, `getRandomnessAfter(uint256)`).
 As simple as that ;)